mverboom/asker/Readme.md

 The text that will be displayed in front of the upload selection.

+*req* (optional)

+Defaults to false.

+When set to true a file must have been selected, otherwise the user can't go to a next screen.

 **Example**

 Upload a file to /documents and put the full filename and path into the variable %FILE%.